3n0ugh/Web-Scraper-Book-Info/TO-DO.md

   - [ ] Language
   - [ ] Id

-- [ ] Insert the datas into MongoDB database.
+- [ ] Insert the data into MongoDB database.

+  - [ ] Make the book name unique.